-As property prices increase, pooling deposit funds together with a friend or family member to is a great option to enable you to get into the market sooner.
+As property prices increase, pooling deposit funds together with a friend or family member to is a great option to enable you to get into the market sooner especially for a first home buyer.
 It also allows you to share the load of mortgage repayments and expenses with someone else potentially making it more affordable.
 However, it also comes with some risks.
 Let’s have a closer look at some of the pro’s and con’s as well as our “must do” list if you are considering this structure.

 Higher Borrowing Power